Seraff/taxus/docs/basics.rst

   :scale: 50%
   :align: center

-HEX code of color can be specified, previously selected colors are saved to the history bar of color picker window.
+HEX code of color can be specified.
+Sequoia saves previously selected colors to the history bar of the color picker window.

-To remove color annotation from selected branches/taxa click the "Remove Color" button (|remove_color_button|).
+To remove the color annotation from selected branches/taxa, click the "Remove Color" button (|remove_color_button|).

 .. |remove_color_button| image:: _static/img/remove_color_button.png
   :scale: 50%